InbaKrish/Learnings_zettlekasten/Hashing.md

 Usages,
 -> Passwords storage in identity management system, stored the password with a random data (known as salt) as hash and also the salt value.
 During verification same algorithm is used to match the stored hash with the random data.
+-> Used to figure whether the message sent between applications are not tampered, by verifying the hash between the sender and receiver with the same hash algo used.